You can partition the USB drive in Windows for better data storage and management. Follow these steps to create partitions in the USB drive.

 11. You will now see a partitioned USB drive in the Windows disk management tool.
 Of course, apart from the partition we just created, all the other space is marked as unallocated.

-12. So, go through step 5 through 10 again and create a new partition according to your need.
+12. Go through steps 5 to 10 again and create a new partition according to your need.
 In my case, I’m allocating all the remaining space to a new partition.

 13. That is it.
-You’ve successfully partitioned USB drive in Windows 10.
+You’ve successfully partitioned the USB drive in Windows.

 14. If you open the file explorer, you will see two new partitions appear in the file explorer.
 Of course, no matter what computer or operating system you plug in the USB drive, you will see the partitioned USB drive rather than a single drive.
 You can use these partitions as you wish.

-Hope that helps.
-As you can see, it is rather easy to partition a USB drive in Windows 10 using built-in tools.
+I hope that helps.
+As you can see, it is relatively easy to partition a USB drive in Windows using built-in tools.

-If you like this article, do check out how to format the USB drive using command prompt commands and how to create Windows 10 USB installer.
+If you like this article, check out how to format the USB drive using command prompt commands and create Windows 10 USB installer.

 Image credit: Karolina Grabowska